 The College framework hopes to raise Integrity awareness as part of a broader commitment to professional research training.
 Amongst many others, Research Integrity includes issues such as:

-The College Office, Schools and REIRG should work together to raise awareness of ethical issues in research and develop appropriate training materials.
+The College Office, Schools and REIRG work together to raise awareness of ethical issues in research and develop appropriate training materials.
 This can be done through the new staff induction programme, a series of workshops for existing staff, and/or information published on the web.

 MANTRA is a self-paced online course covering the essentials of research data management.
 It is designed for doctoral students and other researchers.
 The course is open access and hosted online by the University Data Library.